 SFCC’s Sustainability and Recycling Program

-In November 2014, Custodial Manager Emmanuel Arnold and Recycling Clerk Patrick McCoy presented a comprehensive overview of SFCC’s Sustainability and Recycling Program and goals.
+In November 2014, Recycling Clerk Patrick McCoy presented a comprehensive overview of SFCC’s Sustainability and Recycling Program and goals.
 Increased efforts to reduce SFCC’s carbon footprint have resulted in new initiatives including a recycling scholarship for a Trades and Technology student and some impressive numbers – more than 30,000 pounds of waste recycled.

 - In 6 months we have recycled over 1,500 pounds of glass, 262 pounds of aluminum, 1,580 pounds of steel, 4,680 pounds of paper and a whopping 21,083 pounds of cardboard!